signavio/dmn-and-drools-execution-examples/README.rst

   <inputData name="customerLevel" sigExt:shapeId="sid-CE8F3937-3DA2-41AB-AF9C-B7F301C6D8E4" sigExt:diagramId="cb7e33e39ee644da9a4bb48b1cc74e65">

-Additionally, those files contain a number of testcases with there respective input values and the expected outputs.
+Additionally, those files contain several test cases with there respective input values and the expected outputs.
 The order of those values is the same as in the input definitions.
 Meaning the first defined input value corresponds to the first defined input definition.